DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 </code></pre>

 ***
 The labels are characters, but the algorithms recognize numbers,each character is converted into an integer.
 The data is loaded into a string type by default.
-We take the first element of the string (the actual character) and convert it to an integer number.
+We take the each element of the string and convert it to an integer number.
 ***
 ###How  Julia compares to matlab for image compression